MicrosoftDocs/well-architected/well-architected/security/identity-access.md

 > :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff**: A granular access control approach enables better auditing and monitoring of user activities.

+A role also has an *associated scope*.
+The role can operate at the allowed management group, subscription, resource group, or resource scope, or at another custom scope.
+Even if the identity has a limited set of permissions, widening the scope to include resources that are outside the identity's job function is risky.
+For example, read access to all source code and data can be dangerous and must be controlled.

 You assign roles to identities by using role-based access control (RBAC). **Always use IdP-provided RBAC** to take advantage of features that enable you to apply access control consistently and revoke it rigorously.

 **Use built-in roles.** They're designed to cover most use cases.
 Custom roles are powerful and sometimes useful, but you should be reserved for scenarios in which built-in roles won't work.
 Customization leads to complexity that increases confusion and makes automation more complex, challenging, and fragile.
 These factors all negatively impact security.